ALIAneS NINTENDO ENTERTAINMENT SYSTEM EMULATOR

-The Nintendo Entertainment System (NES) is a video game console released in 1985.
-With over 61 million units sold, it was the #1 best selling video game console for almost 10 years until the release of the original Playstation.
+The Nintendo Entertainment System (NES) was a video game console first released in 1985.
+With over 61 million units sold, it held the #1 spot as the best selling video game console for almost 10 years, until it was dethroned by Sony Playstation.

 Project Inception and Technologies